Sjael/clatch/README.md

 * ~~Add feeds function saves feed to `marks.json`~~ (done, but doesn't pretty print it)
 * Disable adding feeds you already have
 * Use `require("../path/jsonfile.json");` for reading bookmarks in `dash.js` instead of `readFile`
+* Certain subreddits are scrolling too far, find how to set height to set in CSS for #siteTable
 * Occasionally dock buttons don't function (minimize, maximize, close)
 * Remember window position, dimensions, and if maximized on program start (save to JSON file? or .txt?) (detect on resize/maximize, then write to file, or wait until BrowserWindow.close() to write?)
 * When tab containing `<webview>` is hidden, set `webview` dimensions to 0 (might be tricky/hacky due to hidden tab possibly being `display:none` and given to children) (http://electron.atom.io/docs/api/web-view-tag/#css-styling-notes)